Ry78Bc/Fast-Serial/README.md

-This simple program is designed to quickly transfer something to a com device from the command line
+This simple program is designed to quickly transfer something to a com device from the command line<br>

-Usage:
+Usage:<br>
-com hello - transmits hello to any available port com 4 hello - transmits hello to com4
+com hello - transmits hello to any available port <br>

-Installation:
+com 4 hello - transmits hello to com4<br>

+Installation:<br>
+just move the program to the directory from which you will call it<br>
+for example:<br>
-just move the program to the directory from which you will call it for example: if you open cmd using Run (Win+R), the path to the program should be:
+if you open cmd using Run (Win+R), the path to the program should be:<br>
-"C:\Users\Name\com.exe"
+"C:\Users\Name\com.exe"<br>